SteveBarnett/Remixing/_thinking/map/index.md

 ## Useful hats

+- Sceptic
 - Student
+- Luddite
+- Stoic
 - Cynic
-- Stoic
-- Sceptic
-- Luddite
 - Buddhist

 ## The path

-Live a good enough, ordinary, life.
+<div class="boxout">Live a good enough, ordinary, life.</div>

 - Take the path as the goal: a gradual, never-ending, actualisation, embodiment, and integration
 - Continued recommitment to aligning my actions with my values